confluentinc/ksql/design-proposals/klip-50-partition-and-offset-in-ksqldb.md

 * Desired pull query semantics (specifically, that these metadata will not be available by default and must instead be copied into the message value to be accessible)
-* Other semantics, such as whether these metadata will be included in source descriptions or `PRINT TOPIC` commands, or allowed in `INSERT VALUES` statements
+* Other semantics, such as whether these metadata will be included in source descriptions or allowed in `INSERT VALUES` statements
 * Compatibility implications for existing ksqlDB queries
 * High-level implementation strategy